-SHARE is an ESFRI infrastructure which provides information about health, ageing and retirement in Europe.
+SHARE is a research infrastructure which provides information about health, ageing and retirement in Europe.

 - You should log in to the SHARE study data centre website after receipt of confirmation by entering your username and password.
 You can use the obtained username and password to access all data published on the SHARE website

 The results of the survey may be used in science and politics to help find solutions to issues related to social security and healthcare.
 The Ministry of Labour and Social Affairs of the Czech Republic has used the data obtained in the SHARE study to prepare a law on long-term care by analysing the data associated with early retirement and employment among people over the age of 50.
 In France, the information obtained in the study was used to establish the proportion of citizens having functional restrictions and requiring accommodation with special adaptation.

 At the international level, the data obtained in the SHARE project are used by the Organization for Economic Co-operation and Development (OECD), the World Health Organisation and the World Bank.
 For instance, the World Bank has used the collected data to identify migration flows between Germany and Turkey, and between France and Morocco.